karaoc/dayz.test/[Server-Hosting]-Trader-Mod-unofficial-config.md

 # WARNING !

-This config haven't been done by anyone from the Expansion Team. **This is NOT official**
+This config is not up to date and **is NOT official**.
+If anyone among the community want to share their own trader config we have no issues sharing it there.
+Same for trader mapping.

 ## TraderConfig.txt